 With these risks in mind, what can owners of addiction clinics that bill Tricare do to protect themselves from civil liability and criminal prosecution in the event of a DOJ, DEA, DOD, DHA, or other federal agency investigation?
-As with all aspects of health care compliance, one of the keys (in addition to knowing what types of practices and transactions can get you into trouble) is thorough documentation.
-While this is important for all types of health care providers, it is especially important for those in heavily-scrutinized sectors such as addiction intervention and substance abuse treatment.
+As with all aspects of healthcare compliance, one of the keys (in addition to knowing what types of practices and transactions can get you into trouble) is thorough documentation.
+While this is important for all types of healthcare providers, it is especially important for those in heavily-scrutinized sectors such as addiction intervention and substance abuse treatment.

 Maintaining thorough documentation starts with developing and implementing a customized compliance program, and it is a never-ending process.
 From entering into compliant contracts to proving medical necessity, addiction clinic owners must constantly be thinking: “If federal agents question me, could I prove that what my addiction center is doing is compliant?”
 If the answer is, “No,” or “I don’t know,” then there is work that needs to be done.

 What if federal agents are already looking into your addiction center’s Tricare billings?
-If your addiction center is currently under investigation, then the one of the first things you need to do is assess your potential exposure.
+If your addiction center is currently under investigation, then one of the first things you need to do is assess your potential exposure.
 Do you have the documentation to support your Tricare billings if they are questioned?
 If not, what other defense strategies can you use to protect yourself against civil or criminal charges?

 Of course, this is easier said than done.
 In order to assess your potential exposure, not only do you need to immediately conduct an internal assessment, but you must also determine why federal agents are targeting your clinic.
 Is it because your Tricare billing data raised red flags in an automated review?
-Or, has a marketer or other third party made allegations in an attempt to protect itself during a parallel investigation?
+Or, as a marketer or other third party made allegations in an attempt to protect itself during a parallel investigation?
 Until you know why your addiction clinic is being targeted, you simply cannot make informed decisions about your defense.
 As a result, before you do anything else, you should hire an experienced legal team to intervene in the investigation as soon as possible.